 These viruses contain a single coat protein (CP) with an Mr of approximately 48 kDa and do not possess an envelope structure.

-- Transcription, viral mRNAs are capped in the cytoplasm.
+Sequential transcription , viral mRNAs are capped and polyadenylated by polymerase stuttering in the cytoplasm.